mckaymic/DeployTest/docs/NewRelic.md

 Start using New Relic with the sample application by following these steps:
 - [Sign into New Relic] (https://login.newrelic.com/login) or [create a New Relic account] (https://newrelic.com/signup)
-- Copy your license key from the account settings page
+- Log into New Relic and copy your license key from the account settings page
-- Edit the New Relic pipeline stage in the IBM DevOps Services Build and Deploy page for your project and provide the key in the environment variables tab
+- Edit the "Setup Prod" pipeline stage in the IBM DevOps Services Build and Deploy page for your project.
+Open the "Environment Variables" tab, and provide the key as the value of NEW_RELIC_LICNESE_KEY
-- Rerun the New Relic stage.
-This will trigger a production deploy as well
+- Rerun the "Setup Prod" stage in the IBM DevOps Services Build and Deploy page for your project by preessing play.
+This will trigger a production deploy as well.
 - Refresh the New Relic dashboard to see the application metrics